Tuesday, 24 April 2018

 To access this money, the borrower is issued special checks, and/or a debit/credit card.
 Expect the lender to establish requirements for withdrawals, including a minimum on any sum you withdraw, an initial draw, and a minimum outstanding balance you must maintain.

-The borrower must pay off the HELOC balance in the event the property is sold, or by the pay-off date.
-Since the credit line is a lien against your home's mortgage, defaulting on a HELOC can put the borrower at risk of home foreclosure.
+The borrower must pay off the HELOC balance in the event the property is sold, or by the maturity date.
+Since the credit line is a lien against your home, defaulting on a HELOC can put the borrower at risk of home foreclosure.

 Like with any financial product, it's important to shop around to find the best deal and talk with a trusted financial adviser before making any decisions.